-Some of my favorite posts written by Iris are ones that make me think and feel, like To All Chronic Pain Sufferers, What I Learned at Jenny Craig (Iris used to be a weight loss counselor), If I Lose Five Pounds I Will Become A …, How Do YOU Change the Way You See Yourself? and Lessons in Self-Care.
+Some of my favorite posts written by Iris are ones that make me think and feel, like To All Chronic Pain Sufferers (republished at Huffington Post), An Open Apology to All My Weight Lost Clients (republished at her new site; Iris used to be a weight loss counselor), If I Lose Five Pounds I Will Become A …, How Do YOU Change the Way You See Yourself? and Lessons in Self-Care.
 I think most of us struggle with that last one, taking care of ourselves.
 What does all that have to do with being gluten free?
 Well, on the surface, it would seem like there’s not a relationship but there are many issues tied to weight (too much, too little), health, and self-care that can related to celiac and non-celiac issues.
 There are vitamin/mineral deficiencies due to malabsorption for one thing.
 Are you craving a, b, and c, because you are deficient in x, y, and z? is your depression caused by gluten issues? it’s the number one symptom), there’s adrenal fatigue (did we burn out our adrenals by trying to do too much? pushing ourselves to stay up to make two dozen cupcakes for Susie’s class party Or did our gluten issues cause the adrenal fatigue?
 Perhaps we were co-conspirators.
 And, of course, there are many more inter-relationships, so to speak.

 We’re all on a path to health and happiness, and I appreciate those who share their stories.
 They always enlighten and help me on my own path.
 What comes through in all of Iris’ posts is that she’s a gentle and caring soul.
 Penny De Los Santos, the renowned photographer of National Geographic and Saveur fame, shared many people pictures at IFBC.
 Penny is clear that one is making pictures, not taking photos.
 She talked about how much expression can be in one’s face.
 How much of one’s life story resides there.
 I see that in Iris’ picture and in her blog.
 She’s sweet and beautiful, in looks and spirit.
 She said in her adoption post of me (yep, a double, reciprocal adoption, if you will) that she considers me a good friend; I enthusiastically send that sentiment back to her.